Introduction

 How to efficiently and effectively use research data

-Filled in questionnaires comprising of Likert scale and open-ended questions can help determine user preferences and customer behaviors, provides actionable facts and insights, and establish firm traits and attitudes.
+Filled in questionnaires comprising of Likert scale and open-ended questions can help determine user preferences and also, customer behaviors, provides actionable facts and insights, and establish firm traits and attitudes.

 Stakeholders – Each one has their own varied needs, wants and requirements

 Each stakeholder i.e. people associated with healthcare have their own journey, experiences and requirements.
-For Instance, the expectation of a patient from a healthcare app – to be user friendly, interactive, ensures data privacy and security of information.
+For Instance, the expectation of a patient from a healthcare app – to be user friendly, interactive, also ensures data privacy and security of information.
 Whereas on the other hand, practitioners are more concerned from a regulatory perspective.
-From a design perspective as well, the interface for practitioners and patients should be different and customized.
+Moreover, from a design perspective as well, the interface for practitioners and patients should be different and customized.
 Within patient category as well – ‘routine’ and ‘chronic’ can be a very good segregation criterion.

 Designing behavior shifting adoption